zannloo/tp/docs/UserGuide.md

 `SPECIFIED_PATH_TO_STUDENT`:

-- Must be a valid path to a student.
+- Must be a valid path to a student that you would like to move.

 `SPECIFIED_PATH_TO_GROUP`:

-- Must be a valid path to a group.
+- Must be a valid path to a group that you would like to move the student to.

 <box type="success" seamless>